sociomantic-tsunami/git-hub/man.rst

     Git version 1.8.3 or newer is needed to use this option (and 1.8.4 or newer is recommended due to some issues in 1.8.3 related to this).

-    This option might become the default in the future.
-To make it the default you can set the option `hub.triangular`.
+    To change the default you can set the option `hub.triangular`.
 See CONFIGURATION_ for details.

+  --no-triangular
+    Don't use Git's *triangular workflow* configuration (this is only available for backwards compatibility but is not recommended).
+This option clones from the forked repository (the remote name will be `origin`) instead of cloning the upstream/parent repo, so both pulls and pushes will be done with the fork by default.
+The upstream/parent repo Git remove will be called `upstream`.

+    This option could be also used to clone a GitHub repository without forking it, but some functionality of the tool will be lost.

   GIT CLONE OPTIONS
     Any standard **git clone** option can be passed.
 Not all of them might make